yeliex/node.os/README.md

 - isLinux
 - isIOS
 - isAndroid
-- isBrowser // return 'true' when platform is 'browser' or 'nw'
+- isBrowser // return 'true' when platform is 'browser' or 'nw' or 'Electron' or 'wechat'
 - isOnlyBrowser // return 'true' only when platform is 'browser'
 - isNW
+- isWechat
+- isElectron
 ````